 If you decide to have that glass of wine or beer, there are some steps you can take to make sure it does not interfere with nursing.
 To ward off dehydration, be sure to drink a glass of water in addition to the alcoholic drink.

-And because it can take a few hours for alcohol to fully clear out of your body, preparation and timing of a nursing mother's drink is key.
-Time your drink so that your baby won't be nursing for a few hours afterwards by having it right after a feeding, for example, or during one of your baby's longer stretches of sleep.
-Another option would be for you to bottle-feed your baby using previously expressed breast milk.
+And because it can take a few hours for alcohol to fully clear out of your body, timing is key.
+Time your drink so that your baby won't be nursing for a few hours afterwards; for example, have the drink right after a feeding or during one of your baby's longer stretches of sleep.

 Is Fish OK?

-Fish and seafood provide important nutrients.
-To reduce your exposure to known chemical contaminants such as mercury, avoid eating large bottom-dwelling fish while breastfeeding.
-Examples of fish to avoid include shark, swordfish, king mackerel, marlin, big-eye tuna, orange roughy and tilefish.
 Eight to 12 ounces of a variety of lower mercury fish every week is recommended with a maximum of 4 ounces white (albacore) tuna per week.
 Check local advisories about eating locally caught fish.
-If no advice is posted, limit your intake of locally caught fish to 4 ounces per week and consume no other fish during that same week.
+If no advice is posted, limit your intake of locally caught fish to 4 ounces per week and eat no other fish during that same week.

 Find a Nutrition Expert